A mild source for the Wu-Yang magnetic monopole: The second type of magnetic field

-We stress that the equivalence of the distributions \rf{generalu} to the zero distribution is valid in the local analysis of the Yang-Mills differential equations, as discussed in section \ref{sec:firstmagfield}.
-However, equivalent distributions can differ in a set of zero measure, which in our case is the origin of the Cartesian coordinate system.
+We stress that in the local analysis of the Yang-Mills differential equations, discussed in section \ref{sec:firstmagfield}, we obtained that all the locally summable functions given in \rf{generalu} lead to the zero distribution.
+However, functions that lead to the same distribution can differ in a set of zero measure \cite{distribution}, which in our case is the origin of the Cartesian coordinate system.
 Such a difference, in a set of zero measure, is of crucial importance when analyzing the global aspects of the Wu-Yang solution in the context of the integral Yang-Mills equations.
-The equation \rf{finalrelationbbw}, which is a non-local relation due to the Wilson line $W$, is responsible for the selection of the unique distribution, given in \rf{result} and \rf{finaldivergences}, that is compatible with the local and global aspects of the Wu-Yang solution.
+The equation \rf{finalrelationbbw}, which is a non-local relation due to the Wilson line $W$, is responsible for the selection of the unique function, given in \rf{result} and \rf{finaldivergences}, that is compatible with the local and global aspects of the Wu-Yang solution.